RaQBro/TestAutoScriptRadu/README.md

 Description of default values:
-INIT_SESSION_AT_OPEN_APP - Set to true if init session with PLC is required at open application LOGOUT_AT_CLOSE_APP - Set to true if logout from PLC is required at close application SHOW_ALL_MESSAGES_IN_POPOVER - Set to true if all messages should be visible in MessagePopover CREATE_JOBS_AUTOMATICALLY - Set to true if job(s) are required to be created when server.js is executed for the first time
+INIT_SESSION_AT_OPEN_APP - Set to true if init session with PLC is required at open application LOGOUT_AT_CLOSE_APP - Set to true if logout from PLC is required at close application CREATE_JOBS_AUTOMATICALLY - Set to true if job(s) are required to be created when server.js is executed for the first time

 A technical user is required to execute jobs and it is stored into t_technical_user table.
 The FIELD_NAME is TECHNICAL_USER and the initial value is null.